Family Optometry Services in Bloomington, IN

 Dr. Jarrod Long created Midwest Low Vision in 2006 and joined the International Academy of Low Vision Specialists (IALVS) to expand upon the low vision care which he already provided since opening in 1997.
 A low vision examination with Dr. Long concentrates on the problems caused by your visual impairment rather than the eye disease with which you have been diagnosed (you’ll continue with your regular eye doctors for eye health care).
 Dr. Long will focus on your personal “wish list” – that is, what you are no longer able to see to do because of your decreased vision.
 Your remaining vision is determined using special eye charts, refraction techniques, and other special testing.
 Once these important findings are assessed, the doctor considers your visual goals and helps you determine what treatments are most appropriate to enable you to meet your wish list.

-Dr. Angie Long and her staff of vision therapists at Long Family Eye Care are experts in vision related performance.
-We are committed to excellent patient care and satisfaction.
+Dr. Angie Long and her certified technicians at Long Family Eye Care are experts in myopia management and are passionate about limiting the progression of your child’s nearsightedness.
+We are committed to excellent patient care and satisfaction with myopia management results.